 - How does a blog help my business?

 - What kinds of things should my business blog about?

 - Am I going to have to write for my blog?

 These are legitimate questions.
 And, the fact that you are asking them is a good indicator that you want to be engaged in the process of marketing your business online.

-To best answer these questions, we’ll have to explore what a blog does, what it doesn’t do, some common misconceptions and how to get the best results with your blog.
+To best answer these questions, we’ll have to explore what a blog does, what it doesn’t do, and some common misconceptions.
+We’ll also review how to get the best results with your blog.

 When we talk to companies about their marketing goals, invariably one of the first things they mention is improving their search engine rankings.
 They want to be found online.
 A key piece of the digital marketing puzzle is having content on your site that the search engines can index.
-In addition to static pages on your site, your blog should be a huge contributor to your content strategy.
+In addition to the solutions pages on your site, your blog should be a major contributor to your content marketing strategy.

 A blog keeps content fresh and gives you continual opportunities to write articles surrounding key search terms.
 According to Demand Metric, on average, companies with blogs produce 67% more leads per month than companies without blogs.

 Your blog gives others content they can link to in their content.
-This means greater exposure and a boost in your search engine rankings.
+This means greater exposure to a relevant audience and a boost in your search engine rankings.
 Blog content gives your company new information to share on social media and in email marketing, which in turn can be shared with a broader audience, creating a ripple effect.
-Static web page content doesn’t have the same impact.

 A blog isn’t magic and it doesn’t automatically make visitors find your site.
 There are many things that go on behind the scenes to make a blog article successful, such as SEO and promotion.
 More often than not, the results will not be seen until several months later.